pahihu/vfc/README.md

     EMPTY
     IF ELSE THEN  FOR I NEXT

-There are other words necessary to implement the interpreter, compiler block storage and console interaction.
+There are other words necessary to implement the interpreter, compiler, block storage and console interaction.
 But for most apps the above is enough.